 Until 2020, fifth and tenth were the only two grid slots in the top ten to have never scored at Bahrain International Circuit.
 That all changed at the Sakhir Grand Prix, as Sergio Perez won from fifth on the grid, and Lance Stroll came home third having started tenth.

 In 2019, Daniel Ricciardo recorded the first non-finish for a driver starting from tenth on the grid since David Coulthard in the first Bahrain Grand Prix in 2004.
-While the position offers a low DNF rate, it also offers a relatively low points rate, with only two top ten finishes from Bahrain’s last seven races – the most recent of which was tenth place for Lance Stroll in 2021.
+Pierre Gasly became the latest retiree from this grid slot in 2022.

 11th on the grid has supplied three podium finishes at the Bahrain Grand Prix, and is the only position outside the top ten, other than 22nd, to have supplied a podium result.